 How to prepare your Android device for rooting

-One of the easiest ways to root an Android device is by using an app, and a number of rooting apps have garnered attention over the years — KingRoot, Firmware.mobi, Kingo Root, BaiduRoot, and One Click Root.
-They will root your device in the time it takes you to brush your teeth.
-But some only support devices running older versions of Android.
-If you’re looking to root an older device, you may need to check CFRoot’s older site.
+One of the easiest ways to root an Android device is by using an app, and a number of rooting apps have garnered attention over the years — KingRoot, Firmware.mobi, Kingo Root, BaiduRoot, and One Click Root are amongst some of the most reliable.
+These services will usually root your device in the time it takes you to brush your teeth.
+But some of them only support devices running older versions of Android, so you may need to do some shopping around to find one that works for your device.
+If you’re looking to root an even older device, you may need to check CFRoot’s older site.

-While it used to be that rooting Android versions from Android 7.0 was more difficult — verified boot would check the device’s cryptographic integrity to detect if your device’s system files have been tampered with, and this would previously inhibit legitimate rooting apps.
-Thankfully, rooting apps have caught up with the curve, and rooting Android Nougat is much easier than it used to be.
-Kingo is one of the one-click apps that support Android 7.0 Nougat.
-Their list of supported manufacturers include:
+While it used to be that rooting Android versions from Android 7.0 Nougat upwards was more difficult, as the verified boot service would check the device’s cryptographic integrity to detect if your device’s system files had been tampered with, inhibiting legitimate rooting apps.
+Thankfully, rooting apps have caught up with the curve, and rooting newer versions of Android is much easier than it used to be.

-If your phone isn’t compatible with a one-click rooting app, you will have to spend a little time researching alternatives on Android forums.
+If your phone isn’t compatible with a one-click rooting app, you’ll have to spend a little time researching alternatives on Android forums.
 The best place to start is XDA Developers Forum — look for a thread about your phone or tablet and you’re likely to find a method.

 Back up everything you cannot live without before you start.
 You should also always back up your phone’s current ROM before you flash a new one.

-You will want to ensure that your device is fully charged before you begin.
+You will also want to ensure that your device is fully charged before you begin.

-- Tap on the Back key to see the Developer Options.
+- Tap on the Back key to see your new developer options.